 Since 2016 FDA does not recommend prescribing Cipro for uncomplicated UTIs, but too many physicians still do not know.
 Make sure you are your own advocate.

 If you are suffering from recurrent UTIs, learn about fighting microbial biofilms.
 Some naturopathic doctors use NAC supplements in hope to help destroy the slime that bacteria produce to hide from antibiotics and your immune system’s response.

 12. Take D-Mannose with antibiotics

-What type of antibiotics you have tried?
-Leave me a comment, I’d love to hear from you.
+What type of antibiotics have you tried?
+Leave me a comment, join our Facebook group.
+I’d love to hear from you.

 - Using antibiotics responsibly: right drug, right time, right dose, right duration.

 - Antibiotic duration for treating uncomplicated, symptomatic lower urinary tract infections in elderly women.

 - Cephadroxil promotes vaginal colonization with Escherichia coli.

 - Cross-reactivity and Tolerability of Cephalosporins in Patients With Cell-Mediated Allergy to Penicillins